 - 1/4 teaspoon nutmeg

 - 1 tablespoon chopped fresh herbs, such as chives, parsley and dill

-- 6 ounces shredded Sharp Cheddar cheese, such as Cabot Seriously Sharp, divided
+- 6 ounces shredded Sharp Cheddar cheese, divided

 - Heat oil in a large saucepan over medium heat.
 Add garlic and shallot and cook, stirring often until softened and just beginning to brown, 1 to 3 minutes.
 Stir in rice and cook, stirring until the rice grains start to get translucent in spots, about 2 minutes.